sopier/djangobook-Updated-to-1.8/third-edition/front_matter.rst

 network at the University of Newcastle, Australia.

 Nigel also has over 15 years experience in technical writing for business.
-He has written several training manuals and hundreds oftechnical procedures for corporations and Australian government departments.
+He has written several training manuals and hundreds of technical procedures for corporations and Australian government departments.
 He has been using Django since version 0.96.